Billing: Fees & Charges

 |Solid Waste & Recycling: Fees - Charges - Credits|

-$21.60 per month per dwelling unit for collection of garbage, recycling, large items, yard waste, vouchers, rolling out an organics collection program citywide and other services.
-Organics roll-out will commence in Summer 2015 and will be completed in 2016.
+$23.47 per month per dwelling unit for collection of garbage, recycling, organics recycling, large items, yard waste, and the voucher program.

 $5.00 per month per large cart.
 Cart dimensions: Older garbage cart: 24" wide x 34" deep x 41" tall.
 Newer garbage cart: 26" wide x 35" deep x 46" tall.